Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Technological Advances for Your Home

 Whether you have a rustic cottage or a modern, beachfront estate, providing some technological amenities can improve your guests’ experience in your home.
-They also enable you to manage your rental remotely, enhance its security, and improve the overall experience of your home as well.
+They also enable you to manage your rental remotely, enhance its security, and improve your guests’ overall experience.

 Here are some ideas for you to consider: